Crispy Roasted Shredded Brussels Sprouts

 Preheat oven to 400 degrees F. Place the sliced brussels sprouts on a heavy rimmed baking sheet.
 Add garlic, drizzle with oil, and add salt and pepper to taste.
 Mix everything with your hands to coat everything, then spread them out in an even layer.

-Roast in the center of the oven for 20-25 minutes, stirring every 8-10 minutes to ensure they're cooked evenly.
-When they're as dark as you want them, remove the pan from the oven and let them sit for 5 minutes or so to slightly cool off.
-Transfer to a serving bowl or platter, sprinkle with lemon juice and cheese.
+Roast in the center of the oven for 20-25 minutes, stirring every 8-10 minutes to ensure they’re cooked evenly.
+When they’re as dark as you want them, remove the pan from the oven and let them sit for 5 minutes or so to slightly cool off.
+Transfer to a serving bowl or platter, sprinkle with lemon juice and cheese, if using.

 from Perry’s Plate